 Our Spiritual Advisor is available to assist with spiritual needs.
 The term

 "Higher Power" is often used in treatment and refers to

 a personal belief in a resource which gives one inner strength.

-Interaction with the Chaplain is optional.
+Interaction with a Spiritual Advisor is optional.

 Serenity Lane's Lecture Series is composed of lectures, videos,